elementary/website/docs/translation-guide.md

 ## Translating our Website {#translating-our-website}

-Our website is translated through [Weblate](https://l10n.elementary.io/projects/website/).
+Our website is also translated through [Weblate](https://l10n.elementary.io/projects/website/).
 In order to submit translations, you should have a [Weblate account](https://l10n.elementary.io/accounts/register/)

 For more information about Weblate, you can refer to their [documentation](https://docs.weblate.org/en/latest/).